eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ```

 ## Step 6: Generate a real-time plot using Plotly\*

+The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
+The page is accessible from almost any browser/device combo.

 There are a few key components to this application that allow reading data from the accelerometer and pushing it to the client.